NamanVaish/Blinkit-Clone-/README.md

 # Blinkit-Clone-
-Building Blinkit Clone using Html and Css
+Building a UI clone of the website named Blinkit Hope You Like it ❤️